Sleep Apnea Symptoms & Treatments

 Tongue Ties

-Treatment with Expansion Dental Appliances
+Treatment With Expansion Dental Appliances

 The Airway Dentists might recommend using expansion dental appliances to expand your child’s palate and provide more room for airflow in more severe cases of sleep-disordered breathing in children.
 Rapid Maxillary Expansion (RME) is a procedure that involves wearing a custom-made expander over the top back teeth.
 The purpose of this treatment is to permanently correct the anatomy of a child’s mouth, which may have narrow or strongly arched hard palates.